New Teacher Center

 Replacing teachers wastes talent and resources

 For decades, we’ve been watching almost half of new teachers leave in the first five years on the job.
-Today, nearly 13% of teaching positions are unfilled or filled by teachers not certified in their teaching assignment.1 In many districts, over half of new hires come through emergency or alternative certification pathways that may not offer adequate support, resulting in high attrition rates.2 Larger U.S. school districts spend nearly $25,000 to replace each departing teacher.3
+Today, nearly 13% of teaching positions are unfilled or filled by teachers not certified in their teaching assignment.
+Nationally, while the number of teachers who enter the profession through alternative certification pathways is rising, they are 25% more likely to leave their school, on average.
+Larger U.S. school districts spend nearly $25,000 to replace each departing teacher.

 High turnover fuels a cycle of disruptive instability

-Frequent staff changes undermine collaboration, weaken school culture, and hinder effective teaching practice.4 This constant churn prevents the establishment of strong, cohesive teams and undermines the overall effectiveness of the teaching workforce.
+Frequent staff changes undermine collaboration, weaken school culture, and hinder effective teaching practice.
+This constant turnover prevents the establishment of strong, cohesive teams and undermines the overall effectiveness of the teaching workforce.

 Burnout and stress create unsustainable work conditions

-Compared with similar working adults, about twice as many teachers report experiencing frequent job-related pressure, and roughly three times as many teachers report difficulty coping with job-related stress.6 Unsustainable workloads and emotional exhaustion drive disengagement and weaken school climates.
+When compared with other working adults, about twice as many teachers report experiencing frequent job-related stress, and roughly three times as many teachers report difficulty coping with job-related stress.
+Unsustainable workloads and emotional exhaustion drive disengagement and weaken school climates.

 Career ceilings prompt teachers to seek alternatives

 Stagnant career pathways and a lack of professional growth opportunities contribute to teacher turnover.
-Most Gen Z professionals (65%) consider career advancement and continuous learning the most important factors in their jobs.7 When teachers can’t envision future prospects, they leave.
+Most Gen Z professionals (65%) consider career advancement and continuous learning the most important factors in their jobs.
+We know when teachers can’t envision future prospects, they leave.

 Working in isolation versus in collaboration and community

-The National Education Association found that “feeling alone” seriously lowers teacher morale and increases the likelihood of early departure from the profession.8 Without strong workplace collaboration, teachers miss crucial opportunities for professional growth, emotional support, and improving classroom practice.
+We see firsthand how new teachers that “feel alone” seriously lowers teacher morale and increases the likelihood of early departure from the profession.
+Without strong workplace collaboration, teachers miss crucial opportunities for professional growth, emotional support, and improving classroom practice.

 Poor professional learning hinders growth and effectiveness

-Over 33% of teachers cite inadequate professional learning as a major reason for leaving the profession.9 Low-dose, one-size-fits-all professional learning fails to meet teachers’ unique needs and limits student achievement.10
+The majority of teachers are not highly satisfied with their professional learning experiences and this school organizational characteristic strongly influences teacher turnover.
+Low-dose, one-size-fits-all professional learning fails to meet teachers’ unique needs and limits student achievement.

 Public perception of teaching is in decline

 Most teachers today wouldn’t recommend the profession to their children.
-Polling shows the percentage of Americans viewing teaching as a top career choice has dropped by over 22% since 2008.11 Consequently, enrollment in teacher preparation programs is in decline, exacerbating teacher shortages.
+Polling shows seven out of 10 teachers believe the public holds a negative view of their profession.
+Consequently, enrollment in teacher preparation programs is in decline, exacerbating teacher shortages.

 Mobilizing resources, applying research-backed solutions, and creating conditions where teachers don’t just remain — they excel.
 When we invest in teachers’ growth and well-being, we unlock students’ full potential.